 The 2015 iCAP, chapter 9, objective 3 is, "By the end of FY16, identify the amount of funds that are available across campus for projects that do not offer a rapid financial payback, but which are nevertheless important for improving campus sustainability, and identify options to increase that amount annually."

-Funding available from Carbon Credit Sales at start of Fiscal Year (Tracked by Fiscal Year)
+Funding available from Carbon Credit Sales at end of Fiscal Year (Tracked by Fiscal Year)

 Certain sustainability-related activities need to be funded even though they may not offer clearly defined financial payback; examples might include stormwater management projects, electric vehicle charging stations, or projects to increase the biodiversity of our campus.
 These are worthy and important projects, but may not be eligible for funding through the RLF.
 Other projects will struggle to find funding because they have very long financial payback periods; examples might include the improvement of bicycle infrastructure.
 This section describes funding mechanisms that can be utilized to support such projects.
 Over the course of FY16, the campus could identify the total amount of funds of this type that are available, and identify ways to increase that amount annually.